grauwoelfchen/nib/README.md

 ## Development

-This project is developed on [gitlab.com](https://gitlab.com/grauwoelfchen/nib), mirrored on [github.com](https://github.com/grauwoelfchen/nib) and also on [ git.sr.ht](https://git.sr.ht/~grauwoelfchen/nib).
+This project is developed on [Gitlab.com](https://gitlab.com/grauwoelfchen/nib), mirrored on [Github](https://github.com/grauwoelfchen/nib) and also [ git.sr.ht](https://git.sr.ht/~grauwoelfchen/nib).

-Every reports and pull requests on anywhere are welcome ;)
+Every issue and pull request on anywhere above is very welcome ;)

 ## License